FIameCaster/prism-code-editor/readme.md

 There are currently 12 different themes you can import, one of them being from `prism-code-editor/themes/github-dark.css`.

-You can also dynamically import themes into your javascript.
+You can also dynamically import themes into your JavaScript.
+This is used by the demo website.

 ```javascript
 import { loadTheme } from "prism-code-editor/themes"